pr-pm/karen-action/README.md

 Karen is an automated code reviewer that analyzes your entire repository and gives you a cynical, honest assessment of what's actually working and what's just wishful thinking.

+**Works with Anthropic Claude OR OpenAI GPT-4** - Choose your preferred AI provider.

 **Part of [PRPM](https://github.com/khaliqgant/prompt-package-manager)** - The package manager for AI prompts.
 Get Karen in Claude Code, Cursor IDE, or as a CLI tool!

 ## Features